sleede/fab-manager/doc/sso_with_github.md

   Visit https://github.com/settings/applications/new to register your instance.
   - In `Application name`, we advise you to set the same name as your fab-manager's instance title.
   - In `Homepage URL`, put the public URL where your fab-manager's instance is located (eg. https://example.com).
-  - In `Authorization callback URL`, you must specify an URL that will match this scheme: https://example.com/users/auth/oauth2-github/callback (replace example.com with your own fab-manager's address).
+  - In `Authorization callback URL`, you must specify an URL that will match this scheme: https://example.com/users/auth/oauth2-github/callback
+    - **example.com** is your own fab-manager's address
+    - **oauth2-github** match the provider's "strategy name" in the fab-manager.
+      It is composed of: **SSO's protocol**, _dash_, **slug of the provider's name**.
+      If you have a doubt about what it will be, start by creating the authentication provider in your fab-manager (see below), then the strategy's name will be shown in the providers list.

 - You'll be redirected to a page displaying two important informations: your **Client ID** and your **Client Secret**.